adrianharabula/condr/docs/index.md

 layout: default
 ---

+#### The app

+ Tell us your wishes and we'll help you decide!
+ConDr gives you suggestions whether to buy or not a product you are looking for by searching through our database.

 ### Original request

  > A web tool is needed to provide consumers with advice on decisions to purchase goods / services in an ethical way.
 The system will be able to store and use the simple rules of the form "if <condition> then <action>" - in our case, for example, "we will not buy / use the product P because it contains / uses substance S", or "I will choose P instead of Q because of M (for example, low mobility or unreasonable price)"- to provide suggestions on personal or group resources.
 The application will also provide statistics on most of the desired resources, restrictions, people with similar preferences, etc. As a source of inspiration, see Buycott.
 Bonus: using web microservices.